microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ### Exercise Task

-1. Go to Postman, open the FHIR Search collection provided in Challenge-01.
+1. Go to Postman and open the FHIR Search collection provided in Challenge-01.
 There is a request titled "Step 1 - Save Sample Resource Bundle".
 Send this bundle to your FHIR service using the `fhir-service` Postman environment that you created in Challenge-01.
 This will save some Resources that future requests in this challenge require.

 **Note:** Make sure your access token is not expired.